30+ Google Revenue Statistics 2023 Annual Revenue, Segmentation and Yearly Profit

 (Source: Business Quant)

-10.87% of Alphabet’s total income in the first quarter of 2021 came from Google’s YouTube revenue.
+7% of Alphabet’s total income in the second quarter of 2023 came from Google’s YouTube revenue.
 YouTube Ads have generated more than $34 billion in revenue in the past 3 years.

 Following the previously mentioned 8% decline, this is Google’s third consecutive quarter of growing ad growth.